The INSTITUTE for BIRD POPULATIONS

 Deborah Mills Photo

-Deborah joined IBP in 2016.
-She currently serves as Chief Financial Officer for the organization and was elected Treasurer in 2019.
+Deborah Joined IBP in 2016 as Chief Financial Officer and was elected Treasurer in 2019.
+She retired at the end of 2024 to become an International Woman of Mystery.
 Deborah is a Certified Financial Planner and has spent 30 years building businesses.
 Her passion lives in finance, technology and operations.
 Her mission: making the world a better place.
-Deborah is an avid environmentalist and bird lover.
+Deborah is a nomad, an avid environmentalist and bird lover.

 Rodney Siegel Photo